Establishing a Data Center in China

 Many more firms without China-based data facilities will likely follow Apple’s lead in order to comply with the Cybersecurity Law, which stipulates that even businesses not providing CII services are encouraged to host servers in China.
 Others, however, are relocating for practical business reasons.
 Hosting servers within China can help avoid network bottlenecks and provide better and more reliable service within the country, regardless of the industry.

-Foreign businesses establishing a data center presence in China have two options.
-They can either build their own facility under a joint venture, as Apple has done, or they can lease data center services and co-locate.
+Foreign businesses establishing a data center presence in China have two main options.
+They can either build their own facility under a joint venture, or they can lease data center services and co-locate.
 The latter option makes more sense for most SMEs due primarily to the high costs of setting up a data center.
 Regardless of the route, market entry considerations unique to data centers, as well as the sector’s complex regulatory framework, demand that foreign investors carefully plan their China data storage strategy.

 Considerations for establishing a data center

 Foreign investors establishing a data center in China must review a variety of considerations, ranging from the local climate to infrastructure quality and tax incentives.